Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 The Reference pages in the Shopify cluster, the Reference pages in the Google Ads Waste and Performance Max clusters, the case files this position was written against, the companion position, and the hub.
 The graph below is the cluster map.

-Diagnose the four layers.
+Audit the four layers.
 Then decide.